A Complete Guide to Probiotics During Pregnancy

 Your microbiome in pregnancy

-Research has also suggested that supplementation with targeted probiotics during pregnancy can result in improved blood sugar levels.
-Blood sugar levels can impact so many aspects of pregnancy, such as nausea, energy, and mood, but one study concluded that supplementation with probiotics during pregnancy also reduced the risk of gestational diabetes by up to 23%.
 And the benefits of probiotics during pregnancy aren’t lost if you’ve already been diagnosed with gestational diabetes, as probiotic supplementation has been shown to reduce the risk of having a larger-than-gestational-age baby in women with gestational diabetes.

 The vagina is a key component of your microbiome throughout your life, but it is an especially fundamental piece of your health and your baby’s health during pregnancy.
-The vaginal microbiome shifts and changes along with your hormones to adapt to your life stage, beginning with your first period and extending all the way through menopause.
+The vaginal microbiome shifts with your hormones to adapt to your life stage, beginning with your first period and extending through menopause.
 During pregnancy, as hormones increase and signal that the body is pregnant, the vagina populates with more Lactobacillus to protect against infections that could be harmful to you or baby.
-For example, an abundance of lactic-acid producing bacteria like Lactobacillus make it more difficult for certain other harmful bacteria to exist.
-This can help prevent common infections like bacterial vaginosis.

 How does a baby’s microbiome develop?

 • During birth: if born vaginally, baby is seeded with bacteria while passing through the vaginal cavity.
-This process is so beneficial that some who undergo C-section or require antibiotics during labor choose to swab mamas vagina followed by baby’s face and skin to help seed baby with some of this important bacteria.
+This process is so beneficial that some who undergo C-section or require antibiotics during labor choose to swab the vagina followed by baby’s face and skin to help seed baby with some of this important bacteria.

 Why gut health matters for baby